The following definitions apply to the Plan.

 Maintenance medications – means prescriptions for chronic conditions, such as diabetes, arthritis, or high blood pressure.

 Prior authorization (PA) – means a program administered by Elixir (formerly known as EnvisionRxOptions) that encourages appropriate and cost-effective use of prescription drugs by allowing coverage only when certain guidelines are met.
 Reasons for requiring prior authorization include compliance with dosing guidelines, avoiding duplicate therapies, and helping health care providers check that a drug is being used based on generally accepted medical criteria.
-Covered Medication Search identifies drugs that require prior authorization.
+The Covered Medication Search identifies drugs that require prior authorization.

 Quantity limit (QL) – means a program administered by Elixir to limit quantities of certain drugs.
 These limits help your doctor and pharmacist check that your prescribed drug is used correctly and safely.
-Covered Medication Search identifies drugs that have a quantity limit.
+The Covered Medication Search identifies drugs that have a quantity limit.

 Specialty drugs – means complex therapies that may have special storage and handling requirements.
 For more information, see "Specialty Drugs."